aberk104/CS410-Project/README.md

 If running the master_file.ipynb and writing the output to excel (there is a variable to control whether the output is printed in the notebook or written to excel), the output files will be found in the output folder.

+The 3 functions within the aggregate_functions.py file are wrappers for all of the functions and methods required to perform the address tagging and matching on two separate files containing addresses.
+These 3 functions are included in the master_file.ipynb discussed below for ease of testing our project.

-### Example File
+### Example Files
 The master_file.ipynb located in the [main folder](https://github.com/aberk104/CS410-Project/blob/master/master_file.ipynb) can be run using jupyter notebook.
 This file has separate calls to each of the 3 functions in the aggregate_functions.py file (which themselves are self-contained functions to access the address parser, tagger, and matcher).
 Variables can be set at the top of the master_file.ipynb to control the different run_modes and choose a different set of input files.
 Instructions for how to run the master_file, what each variable means, etc. can be found directly in that file.

+The Train Address Classifier.ipynb located in the [main folder](https://github.com/aberk104/CS410-Project/blob/master/Train%20Address%20Classifier.ipynb) shows how the random forest model for probabilistic matching was trained and validated.
+As noted in the Future Enhancements section, although the random forest model performed well with the training data, it performed poorly with the test/real data.
+Further refinements will be needed to optimize the probabilistic matching.

+The Train CRF Model.ipynb located in the [main folder](https://github.com/aberk104/CS410-Project/blob/master/Train%20CRF%20Model.ipynb) walks through how the CRF model was trained in order to tag the address components.

 ### Documentation
 Additional documentation for the recommended functions to be used can be found on [Read the Docs](http://cs410-project-address-tagging-and-matching.readthedocs.io/en/latest/).
 The 3 functions within the aggregate_functions.py file and the main address_randomizer function in the address_randomizer.py file are listed on the site.
 The site also includes the doc-strings for the AddressTagger class and the exact matcher function.
-As the remaining functions can be accessed directly from the aggregate_functions.py file, markdowns have been included directly in those files but have not been shared on the site at this time.
+As the remaining functions can be accessed directly from the aggregate_functions.py file, doc strings have been included directly in those files but have not been shared on the site at this time.

 ### Contributors
 This project was completed by Alan Berk and Colin Fraser as part of CS-410 through UIUC.